-CNL has also made significant progress on the Port Hope Area Initiative (PHAI), which involves the cleanup of approximately 1.7 million m of historic low-level waste from various sites in Port Hope and Port Granby.
+CNL has also made significant progress on the Port Hope Area Initiative, which involves the cleanup of approximately 1.7 million m of historic low-level waste from various sites in Port Hope and Port Granby.
 The historic low-level waste is being emplaced in engineered above ground mounds where the waste will be safely contained, with ongoing long-term monitoring and maintenance of the new facilities into the future.

-The Port Hope Area Initiative represents the Government of Canada's commitment to the cleanup and safe, local, long-term management of historic low-level radioactive waste in two Southern Ontario municipalities - Port Hope and Clarington.
+The Port Hope Area Initiative represents the Government of Canada's commitment to the cleanup and safe, local, long-term management of historic low-level radioactive waste in two southern Ontario municipalities - Port Hope and Clarington.
 The waste is the result of radium and uranium processing in Port Hope between 1933 and 1988 by the former Crown corporation Eldorado Nuclear Limited and its private-sector predecessors.

-The Port Hope Area Initiative is based on community-recommended solutions for the cleanup and safe long-term management of approximately 1.7 million cubic metres of low-level waste.
+The Port Hope Area Initiative is based on community-recommended solutions for the cleanup and safe, long-term management of approximately 1.7 million m of low-level waste.
 It is currently one of Canada's largest environmental remediation projects.

 The Port Hope Area Initiative is being carried out as two projects - the Port Hope Project and the Port Granby Project.
-Each project has three phases: Phase 1 - planning/regulatory approval, Phase 2 - implementation and Phase 3 - long-term monitoring and maintenance.
-Both projects are currently in Phase 2.
+Each project has three phases: Phase 1 - Planning/regulatory approval; Phase 2 - Implementation; and Phase 3 - Long-term monitoring and maintenance.
+Phase 2 of the Port Granby Project was completed in 2022, with the removal and transfer of more than 1.3 million tonnes of historic waste from a legacy site on the shore of Lake Ontario, to the newly built facility where the waste is now safely stored for the long term.
+The Port Hope Project is currently in Phase 2.

-Through its Historic Waste Program Management Office, Canadian Nuclear Laboratories is implementing the PHAI on behalf of Atomic Energy of Canada Limited, a federal Crown corporation.
-The HWP MO brings together a diverse and specialized staff from government, private industry and consulting backgrounds in fields such as engineering, environmental sciences, industrial safety, financial management, contract administration, communications and scheduling to implement the projects.
+Through its Historic Waste Program Management Office, CNL is implementing the Port Hope Area Initiative on behalf of AECL, a federal Crown corporation.
+The Historic Waste Program Management Office brings together a diverse and specialized staff from government, private industry and consulting backgrounds in fields such as engineering, environmental sciences, industrial safety, financial management, contract administration, communications and scheduling to implement the projects.

-The Port Hope Long-Term Waste Management Facility is located in the Municipality of Port Hope.
-The facility provides safe, long-term storage for approximately 1.2 million cubic metres of historic low-level radioactive waste being cleaned up in the community as part of the Port Hope Project.
-The Port Granby long-term waste management facility is situated in Port Granby.
+The Port Hope long-term waste management facility is located in the Municipality of Port Hope.
+The facility provides safe, long-term storage for approximately 1.2 million m of historic low-level radioactive waste being cleaned up in the community as part of the Port Hope Project.
+The Port Granby long-term waste management facility is situated in the hamlet of Port Granby, located in southeast Clarington.

-Each long-term waste management facility includes an engineered aboveground mound to isolate the historic low-level radioactive waste by securely encasing it on the top, bottom and sides with thick, multiple layers of natural and specially manufactured materials.
+Each long-term waste management facility includes an engineered above ground mound to isolate the historic low-level radioactive waste by securely encasing it on the top, bottom and sides with thick, multiple layers of natural and specially manufactured materials.

 These layers form components of the cover and baseliner that, independently, are robust enough to prevent contaminants from entering the environment.
-Together, they function as multiple back-up safety systems.
+Together, they function as multiple backup safety systems.